Have you played The Temple of No? Ahhhhh! It's so good!

 Which means the power dynamic shifts from the player to the dev.
 And the entertainment burden shifts to the dev, too.
 The player can't just make their own fun, they're relying on the game to do most of the heavy lifting - to surprise and delight and keep the player interested.

-And Temple of No does exactly that, while still feeling making the player feel like a part of the action.
+And Temple of No does exactly that, while still feeling making the player feel they're like a part of the action.

 For one thing, the writer William Pugh (Stanley Parable) creates tight, funny feedback loops that rein the player back in.
 Smart!
 Because players are fidgety.
 They're looking for something to do.
 So the devs gave the player a chance to click on something almost right away, right there in the third word: